ChristinaLK/jekyll-now/experience.md

 I have the following areas of expertise:

-* Reading and assimilating new information quickly, writing with clarity
-* Identifying patterns, connecting ideas, summarizing information
+* Reading and assimilating new information quickly, identifying patterns, connecting ideas,
+* Summarizing information, writing with clarity
-* Designing curricula/lessons, preparing talks
+* Designing curricula/lessons/workshops, preparing talks
-* Teaching and facilitating in both workshop-style and classroom settings
+* Teaching in both workshop-style and classroom settings
-* Leading discussions and meetings
+* Facilitating discussions and meetings
 * Coordinating community events and workshops
 * One-on-one tutoring

 ### Meaningful Experience

-* UW Madison

-* Carpentries
-As a Carpentries instructor, I have gained valuable cross-discipline experience: communicating difficult concepts to non-experts, developing skills in computing tools, collaborating with a team, and demonstrating my commitment to better computing skills by volunteering my time.
-My involvement with the Carpentries also introduced me to a unique professional community of people who care about research and computing, which is typically not found in a single university/lab/office.
-This community has introduced me to new ideas, tools, and job postings from off the beaten path.
+* [Center For High Throughput Computing][chtc], University of Wisconsin - Madison (Madison, WI)

+* [The Carpentries][carpentries] (multiple locations)
+  * I have been privileged to contribute to the Carpentries community (first as Software Carpentry, then Data Carpentry, then both together) over the course of several years; first as a workshop instructor, then as a lesson developer and maintainer, then as a community organizer, then as a trainer of other instructors, and finally as a member of the Software Carpentry leadership team.
+In these different roles, I have gained a tremendous amount of experience, including:
+      * communicating difficult concepts to non-experts
+      * detailed event planning and coordination
+      * collaborating with a team
+      * community engagement, organization and governance
-* AoH
+      * lesson development

-* St. Olaf College, where I graduated summa cum laude with a Bachelor of Arts in mathematics, and also found time to study abroad in Budapest, Hungary, play and tour with the St. Olaf Band and St. Olaf Orchestra, and participate in a two-year great books program.
-After graduation, I spent a year working at an adult education non-profit in Washington, DC, teaching adult basic education courses in math and writing.
+      * training and experience in best pedagogical practices
+      * developing skills in computing tools

+* [Academy of Hope][aoh] (Washington, DC)
+  * During my year at Academy of Hope, I taught basic math and English to aspiring GED and EDP adults.
+I learned as much or more than my learners, not only about preparing and delivering lessons, but about connecting with others (regardless of background) and living in solidarity.
+AoH's founders put it best in the Hope's original mission statement:
+  > "Academy of Hope will be a school in which the main subject for everyone, teachers and students alike, is not reading, writing or math but hope.
+Hope comes only when we care and are cared for.
+In this academy, all of us are teachers because all of us can care for one another.
+And in this academy, all of us are students since all of us need to be cared for."

+* [St. Olaf College][olaf] (Northfield, MN)
+  * The liberal arts smorgasboard experience: played music (St. Olaf Band, St. Olaf Orchestra), studied abroad (Budapest, Hungary), majored in math but took a variety of classes ([the Great Conversation][gc], French, English, philosophy, computer science), did research, and graduated summa cum laude.

 ### Tools